openstack-archive/infra-manual/doc/source/developers.rst

 submitted them as a comment on the patchset.

 Any OpenStack developer may propose or comment on a change (including voting +1/0/-1 on it).
-OpenStack projects have a policy requiring two positive reviews from core reviewers.
+OpenStack project teams have a policy requiring two positive reviews from core reviewers.
 A vote of +2 is allowed from core reviewers, and should be used to indicate that they are a core reviewer and are leaving a vote that should be counted as such.

 When a review has two +2 reviews and one of the core team believes it is ready to be merged, he or she should leave a +1 vote in the